-Students with a verified foster youth status may qualify for the CHAFEE grant or other programs aimed at assisting current and former foster youth transition into college life.
-To determine eligibility, current and/or former foster youth students' should meet with the FYSI Liaison in order to complete the necessary applications.
+To determine eligibility for this, and other programs, current and/or former foster youth students' should meet with the FYSI Liaison in order to complete the necessary applications.
 For more information, contact the FYSI Liaison by email at mbond@barstow.edu or call (760)252-2411 ext.7306.